Sunburn and Children

 How to use sunscreen and sunblock

 A sunscreen or sunblock protects the skin from sunburn and minimizes suntan by absorbing or reflecting UV rays.
-Using sunscreens correctly is important to protect the skin.
+Using sunscreen correctly is important to protect the skin.
 To protect your child:

 Choose a sunscreen that's labeled for children.
-Test it on your child's wrist before using.
-If your child has skin or eye irritation, choose another brand.
+Test it on your child's wrist before using it.
+If your child has skin irritation, choose another brand.
 Apply the sunscreen very carefully on the face to avoid the area around the eyes.

 Choose a broad-spectrum sunscreen that filters out both ultraviolet A (UVA) and ultraviolet B (UVB) rays.
 More expensive sunscreen does not always mean it is better.